pirl/pirl-docs/content/solidity/smart-contracts1/_index.en.md

 ## Your first citizen: the greeter

 The Greeter is an intelligent digital entity that lives on the blockchain and is able to have conversations with anyone who interacts with it, based on its input.
-It might not be a talker, but it’s a great listener.
+It might not be a talker, but itâ€™s a great listener.
 Here is its code:

 ```js
 contract mortal {